zdarovka/tul-szz-it-nv/16_jazyk_sql/16_jazyk_sql.md

 2. Transakce nemůže požádat o nový zámek, pokud již nějaký neuvolnila.

 ### Stupně izolace

+- Of the four ACID properties in a DBMS (Database Management System), the isolation property is the one most often relaxed.
+When attempting to maintain the highest level of isolation, a DBMS usually acquires locks on data which may result in a loss of concurrency or implements multiversion concurrency control.
+This requires adding logic for the application to function correctly.
+ - Most DBMSs offer a number of transaction isolation levels, which control the degree of locking that occurs when selecting data.
+For many database applications, the majority of database transactions can be constructed to avoid requiring high isolation levels (e.g. SERIALIZABLE level), thus reducing the locking overhead for the system.
+The programmer must carefully analyze database access code to ensure that any relaxation of isolation does not cause software bugs that are difficult to find.
+Conversely, if higher isolation levels are used, the possibility of deadlock is increased, which also requires careful analysis and programming techniques to avoid.

 - **READ UNCOMMITTED** - čtení záznamů, které ještě nejsou potvrzeny (commit); nevyužívají zámky a tím nedokážou zabránit jiné transakci v modifikaci dat které zrovna čte současná transakce; označují se také jako "dirty reads"
 - **READ COMMITTED** - čtení záznamů, které byly potvrzeny (commit); vylepšení oproti předchozímu "dirty reads"
 - **REPEATABLE READ** - čtení záznamů, které byly potvrzeny (commit) a zároveň jsou čtené záznamy zablokovány proti dalším modifikacím do skončení čtecí transakce